mahmoudalnkeeb/mahmoudalnkeeb/README.md

 <h3 align="left">・About Me</h3>

 I'm a passionate developer with expertise in building scalable and efficient backend systems.
 I love exploring new technologies, contributing to open-source projects, and solving complex problems.
-When I'm not coding, you can find me tinkering with Linux or diving into the world of Rust and Go.
+When I'm not coding, you can find me tinkering with Linux or learning new skills.

 - 🌱 **Currently Learning:** Go, Rust and low system design
 - 💬 **Ask me about:** Backend Development, Node.js, and Databases